Resident Training Program - Internal Medicine Residency

 - Are immersed in a clinical learning environment that promotes wellness and supports a healthy work-life balance.

 To meet these goals, residents gain clinical experience at three teaching hospitals and numerous ambulatory sites.
-Residency training is conducted at the University of Maryland Medical Center, at the modern and adjacent Veterans Affairs Medical Center, and at Mercy Medical Center -- a private community hospital within five minutes from University Center.
-Training in ambulatory care takes place at these sites as well as in clinics and private practices in Baltimore City and surrounding counties.
-Residents may also choose to do rotations at Area Health Education Centers (AHEC) in rural Western Maryland and on Maryland's Eastern Shore.
+Residency training is conducted at the University of Maryland Medical Center, Veterans Affairs Medical Center and Mercy Medical Center -- a community hospital within five minutes from University Center.
+Training in ambulatory care takes place at these sites and in clinics and private practices in Baltimore City and surrounding counties.

 The Clinical Learning Environment